Uncategorised

 Spin with a flying entrance:

-• This is the ISU definition for all flying spins that are not ‘flying spins’ as defined above.
+• All flying spins that are not as defined above.

 Forward Entry Spins